james-stevens/easydane/README.md

         ssl_certificate_key /etc/nginx/ca/dane.txt.pem;

-If you want to keep multiple copies of different `config` files, you can give them different names, then run `make_key <config-file>`
+If you want to keep multiple copies of different `config` files, you can give them different names, then run

+        ./make_key <config-file>

+You can try out the exmaple, if you wish - but it will only be useful if you happen to own the domain name `exmaple.txt`

+        ./make_key config.exmaple